jellyfin/jellyfin-mpv-shim/README.md

 using to control Jellyfin, you may also be able to open the menu using that app.
 The web application currently doesn't have the required buttons to do so.

-The menu enabled you to:
+The menu enables you to:
  - Adjust video transcoding quality.
  - Change the default transcoder settings.
  - Change subtitles or audio, while knowing the track names.